dmitriilezine/AzureSecureAdministration/DeployADFS.md

 ```
 ### This deployment will do the following:
-- Install 2 Windows 2016 Server VMs and
+- Install 2 Windows 2016 Server VMs
 - Configure them as ADFS farm with WID as DB.
-Federation Certficate pushed to the Key Vault is installed and used as ADFS Fed Service
+Federation Certificate fetched from the Key Vault and installed/used as ADFS Fed Service certificate
 - Both VMs are domain joined, and considered Tier 0
 - Both VMs are placed on ADFS subnet
 - Create ILB in front of ADFS farm